TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 ### Filter raw reads

-Your raw reads from the prokaryotic sequencing session reside in "/mnt/courses/BIO326/PROK/data/metagenomic_assembly".
+Your raw reads from the prokaryotic sequencing session reside in "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/".

-There is one file named "raw_reads.fastq.gz"
+There is one file named "raw_reads_nanopore.fastq.gz"

 Fastq is a raw read format containing a base quality score for each position along each read.
 We will filter these reads using filtlong.